Pocket Doors vs. Barn Doors

 Overall, pocket doors and barn doors are comparable in the price of the base door.

-However, the restriction in placement, worsened sound travel, impossible maintenance, and very difficult or expensive installation make pocket doors lose this showdown.
+However, the limited placement, poor sound travel, hard maintenance, and costly installation make pocket doors lose this battle.

-Barn doors are more versatile, easier to install and maintain, and give better sound insulation, making them the winner this time!
+Barn doors are more versatile and easier to install and maintain.
+They also provide better sound insulation.
+This makes them the best choice!

 They also have a more modern aesthetic, as they’re trendier than pocket doors.
 Unless you’re dead set on a concealed door, or need the wall space, a barn door is likely your best bet!
 Shop our barn doors.